MailTape/MailTape-v1/_posts/2020-01-12-Ascendant-Vierge.md

 # MailTape's selection

 ## ascendant vierge - Faire et Refaire
-ImaCrea: **"** My addiction with ascendant vierge started right from their first track "Influenceur".
-This is their latest track and it's still encapsulating all the energy I'm craving for when I listen to them.
-If you have the occasion, go to their show see them live, the chaos it ignites makes any Gilet Jaunes riot ridiculous compared to it.**"**
+ImaCrea: **"**My addiction with ascendant vierge started right from their first track "Influenceur".
+"Faire et Refaire" is their latest track and it's still encapsulating all the energy I'm craving for when I listen to them.
+If you have the occasion, go to their show see them live, the chaos it ignites makes any gilet jaunes riot ridiculous compared to it.**"**

 ## Giant Swan - Pandaemonium
 ImaCrea: **"****"**